Ensure availability and sustainable management of water

 manage menstrual cycles while receiving an education.
 Access to clean water also reduced

-gender inequality, as the burden to find water often falls upon women in developing
+gender inequality, as the burden to find water often falls upon women in

 Past sanitation and access to clean drinking water,